LibrariesHacked/librarieshacked-web-content/tutorials/ipdatarssfeed.md

 Each week the journal will have a new number (in the case above this is **6616**).

-Any code trying to access the latest list needs to calculate what the current list number is.
+Any code trying to access the latest list needs to calculate what the current number is.
 For this to be done it needs a reference value.
 If we take 6616 as being from Wednesday 10th March, then for any future dates we just need to plus 1 to that number for every full week passed.

 When the code has the current Journal ID it can then access the data using the built in method **UrlFetchApp.fetch**.